Clinical Microbiology Short Essay Question And Answers

 1. Ectocyst:

-• It is a hyaline membrane which form thick, tough outer circular layer and is elastic in nature.
+• It is a hyaline membrane that forms a thick, tough outer circular layer and is elastic in nature.

 • When incised it curls on itself